Spousal coverage surcharge

 What is the spouse or state-registered domestic partner coverage premium surcharge?

-A $50 premium surcharge will be charged, in addition to your monthly medical plan premium, if you have a spouse or state-registered domestic partner (SRDP) enrolled on your SEBB medical coverage and they have elected not to enroll in their employer-based group medical insurance that is comparable to the PEBB Program’s Uniform Medical Plan (UMP) Classic.
+A $50 premium surcharge will be charged, in addition to your monthly medical plan premium, if you have a spouse or state-registered domestic partner (SRDP) enrolled on your SEBB medical coverage and they chose not to enroll in their employer-based group medical insurance that is comparable to the PEBB Program’s Uniform Medical Plan (UMP) Classic.
 The comparison must be to the PEBB Program’s UMP Classic, even if you are not enrolled in that plan.

 Who needs to attest?

-How do I attest?
+How do I attest (respond)?

 • Use the SBC information to answer the questions in the Spousal Plan Calculator (interactive tool) or (pdf) to determine if the surcharge applies to you.